NicklasVraa/LiX/readme.md

   The page after the front-cover of a book, which contain formalities.

 ### Ornaments <a name="ornaments"></a>
 Add ornamental elements all pages of the document.
 Browse the types of ornaments are available in the documentation for the `pgfornaments` package.
+Check out the [poem](classes/custom_classes/poem_example.pdf) class for a visual example.
 - `\corners{ornament_id}{color!opacity}{width}{padding}` \
   Add ornaments to all four corners of all pages.
 Only the ID is mandatory.
 - `\borders{ornament_id}{color!opacity}{width}{padding}` \